netlify/terraform-provider-netlify/README.md

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-To generate or update documentation, run `go generate`.
+To generate or update documentation, run `make generate`.

 In order to run the full suite of Acceptance tests, run `make testacc`.